 You can make a motion picture all alone, with the assistance of programming such as Photoshop.
 You can likewise hire a skilled web designer to offer all of you the route, from the making of the video some assistance with clipping, down to the transferring of the motion picture to your site.

 When you display an interesting inquiry for a site visitor, for example, “What number of employee works for you,” you flip the interesting switch in the visitor’s mind.
 He or she will then click one arrow or the other: “What?
 Employees work for me?” or “Discover: Take the overview,” then another, and another.
 When the visitor is done, you’ll have finished your story, and changed over another paying customer.
 Once the story finishes, we’re left feeling either fulfilled or needing more.
 Your employment, as an advertiser, is to make them need more.

 Animations are being used more and more to enhance a site’s storytelling, making the experience more interactive and entertaining.
 You can’t use animation anywhere in your website; consider carefully whether it adds value to your website identity.
-Large scale animation are used as a primary interaction tool that have more impact on the user because it includes effects of parallax scrolling and pop up notification.
+Large scale animation is used as a primary interaction tool that has more impact on the user because it includes effects of parallax scrolling and pops up notification.
 While in Small-scale animation doesn’t require any user input.
-There are various techniques in animation like hover, loading, non-scrolling, slideshows, motion and scrolling.
-Each has different characteristic.
+There are various techniques in animation like hover, loading, non-scrolling, slideshows, motion, and scrolling.
+Each has a different characteristic.